Can You Spend a Personal Loan on Anything?

 The majority of lenders prohibit using personal loans to cover the cost of college tuition, as well as school fees.
 Also, most lenders will not permit you to utilize a personal loan to pay off existing student loans.

 A personal loan also poses a disadvantage of a higher interest rate than what you’ll find for a private student loan.
-Also, when you take out a personal loan, you’ll have to begin repaying it right away.
+Also, when you take out the loan, you’ll have to begin repaying it right away.
 But for a private student loan, you will likely have the option of deferring repayments while you are still in school.

 2) Downpayment on a Home